Addddiii/Fake-Image-Video-Audio-Detector/README.md

 ## Project Overview

-This project is a full-stack web application designed to detect whether media content (images, videos, or audio files) is real or AI-generated.
+This project is a full-stack web application designed to detect whether media content (images, videos, or audio files) is authentic or AI-generated.

-The system combines deep learning models with a modern web interface to provide fast, accessible, and user-friendly detection of synthetic media.
-Users can upload media files and receive a prediction, confidence score, and probability breakdown indicating whether the content is authentic or AI-generated.
+The system combines deep learning models with a modern web interface to provide fast and accessible detection of synthetic media.
+Users can upload media files and receive a prediction, confidence score, and probability breakdown indicating whether the content is real or AI-generated.

 ---